FynnFreyer/ai-chatter/README.md

 ## About

 AI is pretty cool, but a lot of fuss around it is just chatter.
 This package tries to provide a toolkit to easily implement basic applications using ChatGPT, so you can get your hands dirty, and see whether you can do something useful with it.

 It automatically takes care of some issues around interacting with a chatbot, like settings and session management, data persistence, communication, and gluing it together.

+## Project Goals

+Features für Sprachlehrer

+- Individualisierter Unterricht
+- Lernerfolgsübersicht
+- Austauschbares Backend
+  - online/lokal
+  - verschiedene Anbieter
+- Fehlerkorrektur
+  - Was ist falsch?
+  - Wie wäre es richtig?
+- Vokabeln lernen
+- Grammatik lernen

+## Architektur

+- Sprecher-Profile
+  - Name
+  - Level (A1-C2)
+    - Angabe durch Nutzer
+    - Einschätzung durch Programm
+  - Hobbies (ggf. für Individualisierung?)
+  - Lernerfolg
+- Fehler
+  - Verschiedene Arten von Fehlern, z.B.
+    - Falsche Freunde,
+    - Grammatik,
+    - Orthographie,
+    - ...
+  - Fehlerhäufigkeiten (der verschiedenen Arten) könnten erhoben werden, um
+    - das Sprecherlevel einzuschätzen, oder
+    - den Unterricht zu individualisieren.
+- Vokabeln lernen
+- Knowledge-Base Artikel
+  - Halten das "Gedächtnis" der AI
+  - Werden genutzt, um Systemprompt zu generieren
+  - Müssen geupdated werden

 ## Installation